 - Clothing – gi competitions demand wearing a traditional gi with a belt, while you’ll mostly wear rash guard, shorts, and sometimes spats in a no-gi tournament;

-- Grabbing the opponent’s clothes – you mustn’t grab your foe’s clothes or use the parts of his gi, shorts, or rash guard to successfully finish the no-gi fight.
+- Grabbing the opponent’s clothes – you mustn’t grab your foe’s clothes or use the parts of his gi, shorts, or rash guard to finish the no-gi fight successfully.
 In a gi matchup, rules allow holding the opponent’s gi, you can end the bout via lapel or collar choke.

-- Gi competitions offer a greater number of submissions, but no-gi BJJ is way more applicable in mixed martial arts.
+- Gi competitions offer a more significant number of submissions, but no-gi BJJ is way more applicable in mixed martial arts.

 - The philosophy of fighting – no-gi sweeps and transitions are way faster as you don’t have many ways to stall while rolling.

 - Breaking grips – in no-gi, strength is way more important than technique.
-In a gi battle, you can use lapel/collar tricks to your advantage against a stronger opponent.
+You can use lapel/collar tricks against a stronger opponent in a gi battle.

-- Speed and quickness are way more important in a no-gi bout.
+- Speed and quickness are way more critical in a no-gi bout.
 The skillful opponent can use your piece of clothes against you in gi combat.

 - Submission switches – way quicker in the no-gi bout, but you have much more options in gi combat;